Can cloud-based VR streaming handle Wi-Fi OBSS contention?: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by Wi-XR PID2021-123995NB-I00 (MCIU/AEI/FEDER,UE), by MCIN/AEI under the Maria de Maeztu Units of Excellence Programme (CEX2021-001195-M), and by AGAUR under ICREA Academia 000777.
+This work is partially supported by Wi-XR PID2021-123995NB-I00 and TRUE-Wi-Fi PID2024-155470NB-I00 (MCIU/AEI/FEDER,UE), by MCIN/AEI under the Maria de Maeztu Units of Excellence Programme (CEX2021-001195-M), and by AGAUR ICREA Academia 000777.